dmak007/cert_demos/06_cert_chain/readme.md

 The server sends the server and intermediate certificate, and the client trusts the root certificate.

 Run `run_server.sh` to start our HTTPS server.
+Now connect with a couple of clients:

-Now run `echo "Q" | openssl s_client -CAfile certs/uozusign_root.crt localhost:443`.
+    echo "Q" | openssl s_client -CAfile certs/uozusign_root.crt localhost:443

+    > OK

+    curl https://localhost --cacert certs/uozusign_root.crt

+    > OK

-This should succeed.
-Note that trusting the intermediate or server certificate certificate will fail:
+Trusting the intermediate or server certificate certificate will fail:

-`echo "Q" | openssl s_client -CAfile certs/uozusign_intermediate.crt localhost:443`
+    echo "Q" | openssl s_client -CAfile certs/uozusign_intermediate.crt localhost:443
-`echo "Q" | openssl s_client -CAfile certs/uozuaho.com.crt localhost:443`
+    echo "Q" | openssl s_client -CAfile certs/uozuaho.com.crt localhost:443
+    curl https://localhost --cacert certs/uozusign_intermediate.crt
+    curl https://localhost --cacert certs/uozuaho.com.crt

+    > all no good :(

-This is because by default, openssl expects the last certificate in the chain to be a self-signed CA certificate in its trusted CA list.
-Thus, the server must send the certificate chain to _at least_ the penultimate intermediate CA. Excluding the root certificate from the chain is quite common, as it must be trusted a priori by the client.
+This is because these clients expect the last certificate in the chain to be a self-signed CA certificate in its trusted CA list.
+Thus, the server must send the certificate chain to _at least_ the penultimate intermediate CA*.
+Excluding the root certificate from the chain is quite common, as it must be already trusted by the client for verification to succeed.

+*Note: some clients are able to retrieve intermediate certificates if they are not included in the server certificate chain, provided the included certificates contain information on how to retrieve the intermediate certificates.

-It seems reasonable that clients should be able to be configured to trust an intermediate CA, however it seems that expecting the self-signed root CA is common behaviour.
+It seems reasonable that clients should be able to be configured to trust an intermediate CA, however it seems that expecting a self-signed root CA is common behaviour.
 See https://security.stackexchange.com/questions/17391/can-an-intermediate-ca-be-trusted-like-a-self-signed-root-ca